lorenzkuhn/semantic_uncertainty/README.md

 ***

 # June 2024 — [A new and improved implementation of Semantic Uncertainty is available]([url](https://github.com/jlko/semantic_uncertainty)), this repo is deprecated
-We're excited to share a [new implementation of semantic uncertainty](https://github.com/jlko/semantic_uncertainty) which corresponds to our 2024 paper _Detecting Hallucinations in Large Language Models Using Semantic Entropy_.
+We're excited to share a [new implementation of semantic uncertainty](https://github.com/jlko/semantic_uncertainty) which corresponds to our [2024 Nature paper](https://www.nature.com/articles/s41586-024-07421-0) _Detecting Hallucinations in Large Language Models Using Semantic Entropy_.
 Please use the new and improved version, we are deprecating this repository.
 Thank you for your interest!

 This repository contains the code for our 2023 ICLR paper _Semantic Uncertainty: Linguistic Invariances for Uncertainty Estimation in Natural Language Generation_.